Copyright 2017 Graham Berrisford. One of about 300 papers at http://avancier.website. Last updated 11/05/2019 13:01

 These external actors may determine whether the cell thrives or not.

-It is about the optimisation and extension of business roles and processes that create and use business data - and the technologies required.
+Mainstream EA is about the optimisation and extension of business roles and processes that create and use business data - and the technologies required.

 There is a trend to use “EA” as a label for all manner of business management consulting and socio-cultural systems thinking.